AnabelSMRuggiero/NNDescent.cpp/README.md

 So far, a serial version of NND has been implemented.
 This project has a lot further to go before being usable, including:

 Currently in progress:
-- Parallelize RP-Trees (Almost done)
+- Fix search algo assumptions
 - Angular RP-Trees
 - Inner Product Metric
 - MetaGraph Recursion